ViskoPl/scrapper/README.md

-# scrapper for njuskalo website.
+#scrapper for njuskalo website(www.njuskal.hr).
 Enter the url with your desired things to scrape.
 It will scrapper every 15min and send new posts to desired emails